Connecting & Communicating Ideas

 Audience & Needs

-This PL strategy is designed for the instructional staff at the University of Texas Elementary School, including general education teachers, special education content leads, instructional coaches, and administrators.
+This PL strategy is designed for the instructional staff at the University of Texas Elementary School, including general education teachers, special education content leads, interventionist/instructional coaches, and administrators.
 Our staff needs professional learning that is actionable, data-driven, specific to their content and grade level, and embedded in ongoing feedback and collaboration.
 Students deserve effective Tier 1 instruction aligned to the Top 10 TEKS in literacy, math, and science.

 PL Strategy Overview